specdown/specdown/docs/cli/display_help_windows.md

         specdown.exe run [FLAGS] [OPTIONS] <spec-files>...

     FLAGS:
         -h, --help                       Prints help information
-            --temporary-running-dir    Create a temporary directory to run the scripts in -V, --version                  Prints version information
+            --temporary-workspace-dir    Create a temporary workspace directory
+        -V, --version                    Prints version information

     OPTIONS:
             --add-path <add-path>...
 Adds the given directory to PATH --env <env>...
-Set an environment variable (format: 'VAR_NAME=value') --running-dir <running-dir>        The directory where commands will be executed --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c] --unset-env <unset-env>...
+Set an environment variable (format: 'VAR_NAME=value') --shell-command <shell-command>    The shell command used to execute script blocks [default: bash -c] --unset-env <unset-env>...
 Unset an environment variable
+            --working-dir <working-dir>        The directory where commands will be executed.
+This is relative to the workspace dir
+            --workspace-dir <workspace-dir>    Set the workspace directory

     ARGS:
         <spec-files>...
 The spec files to run